1027243334/turtlesim/src/turtlesim_name/README.md

-# turtlesim
+# turtlesim_name
-It's my first project to learn ROS.
-Download and play with *turtlesim workspace*, which includes some packages developed to learn the turtlesim_node.
-Please enjoy it.

-Now, I am going to introduce ./src/turtlesim_name pacakge to you for a better understanding.
-You can follow my steps to create another one.
+I am going to introduce turtlesim_name pacakge to you.
+You can follow my steps.

 ## Principle
 Create the **draw_my_name** node and publish the message to the topic **turtle1/cmd_vel**.
 And then create the **turtle1** node and subscribe to the topic **turtle1/cmd_vel** (automatically subscribed when created).